Last Updated on

 How To Prep For Disaster Or A Collapse Of Society

 To keep your family well fed for any extended period of time, you’ll need to take steps to store food that doesn’t need refrigeration, typically non-perishable foods from your grocery store, including canned food and foods you’ll find in the bulk-food section, like dried beans, nuts, seeds, possibly rice and things like dried fruit and trail mix.Becoming increasingly popular today — you’ve probably seen advertisements somewhere by now — are large supplies of freeze-dried food.
 Most backpackers are familiar with small, individual freeze-dried meals that come in a package.
 Today though more food manufacturers are packaging freeze-dried food in much larger containers with a much longer shelf-life, which may be as much as 25 years.

-Because canned goods and other non-perishable foods from the grocery store have a much shorter shelf life, these long-life freeze dried food packages appear to be a great choice.
+Because canned goods and other non-perishable foods from the grocery store have a much shorter shelf life, these long-life freeze dried food packages (see these survival food kits for examples) appear to be a great choice.
 But ask yourself this: Wouldn’t it be nice to have some variety, especially over several months and possibly years of surviving off stored food following a disaster?

 Prepper Food Choices

 A smart prepper, in my opinion, will choose both freeze-dried foods, as well as foods from a bulk foods section, like dried beans, nuts, etc. mentioned above.
 Then a prepper should learn ways to prepare these foods for long term storage by either canning them or bottling them.